aymen-r/xgol/README.md

 You may also see any lint errors in the console.

-# you can see deplyed version of the  app at `https://xgol.netlify.app/`.
+you can see deplyed version of the app at:  [https://xgol.netlify.app/](https://xgol.netlify.app/).